BryanTheLai/blind75-focused/fundamentals/good-enough.md

-Alright, Bryan, "Trees to A, Binary Search to S." Got it.
-Tactical re-tiering based on your immediate goals and perceived difficulty.
-Binary Search is absolutely a core `S` tier pattern when understood beyond the basics, so that's a smart move.
-Trees can indeed feel more conceptually complex to grasp fully, making `A` a reasonable tier for now.

-Here's the updated battle plan, reflecting those changes.
-Maintain focus, execute the plan.

----

-### **Strategic Internship Prep: The Lean, Mean Pattern Machine (Revised Tiering)**

-**Mission:** Achieve high-confidence competence in critical problem-solving patterns for ByteDance/MoneyLion AI Systems Engineer internship, maximizing learning efficiency for career pivot.

 | Tier | Pattern Category | Problem | Status | Pattern Used / Key Concept |
 | :--: | :--------------- | :---------------------------------------------------- | :----: | :---------------------------------------------------- |